-Team members meet with selected community members to explore aspects of the projects and their research, and will meet as a group to review progress, plan next steps, work together on complex tasks, and coordinate independent work and team projects.
+Team members meet with selected community members, research what’s been done elsewhere, and work as a team to review progress, plan next steps, and coordinate independent work and team projects.
 In addition, each intern is expected to do reading and research independently, with the internship coordinator or other staff available to answer questions or provide assistance.

 General Information for Summer Internships